 Sometimes marketers can’t see the forest for the trees.
 As search engine optimization has gained so much attention the past decade, I’ve noticed that many marketers focus so much on rank and subsequent organic traffic, they forget the step that actually occurs in between.
 Search engines are absolutely critical to every business’ ability to drive users with intent to the page on your site that feeds the intent to your product or service.
 And meta descriptions are your opportunity to increase relevant click-through rates from the search engine through to your page.

 What is a Meta Description?

-Search engines allow site owners to write descriptions about the page that’s crawled and submitted to search engines.
-The first 135 to 160 characters or so are even utilized typically within the search engine result page under the title of the page.
+Search engines allow site owners to write descriptions about the page that’s crawled and submitted to search engines that they display within the search engine results page (SERP).
+Search engines typically utilize the first 155 to 160 characters of your meta description for desktop results and may truncate to ~120 characters for mobile search engine users.
 Meta descriptions aren’t visible to someone reading your page, just to underlying crawlers.